Alzheimer's Documentary Series

 It's hard.

-For me, I think one of the difficult parts was losing some of our long-term friends that we used to go diving with, and then they just kinda didn't get it.
+For me, I think one of the difficult parts was losing some of our long-term friends that we used to go diving with, and then they just kind of didn't get it.

 What about you guys?